MicrosoftDocs/visualstudio-docs/docs/profiling/ui-processing-time.md

  If no pre-defined blocking API is identified, review the call stacks and profile reports to determine the underlying causes of delay.

- The UI Processing category is important for understanding the responsiveness of GUI applications, and is desirable in applications that depend on UI responsiveness.
-For example, if the UI thread in an application achieves 100% time in UI Processing, it is probably very responsive.
+ The UI Processing category helps you understand the responsiveness of GUI applications, and is desirable in applications that depend on UI responsiveness.
+For example, if the UI thread in an application achieves 100% time in UI Processing, it is probably responsive.
 However, if the UI thread spends considerable time in other categories, look for the root causes and consider options for reducing non-UI categories on that thread.

 ## See also
  [Threads View](../profiling/threads-view-parallel-performance.md)